Here I hope to answer any questions you may have about breeding practices.

 Q) Why do you sell your pups with "full" registration?
 Don't you worry that they might be bred?

 If someone has their heart set on breeding, why would I not try and help them?
 I would MUCH rather have people interested in breeding get a HEALTH TESTED, WELL TEMPERED dog from me, and try and mentor them.
 That's how it used to be, and that's how it should be.
 Today breeders who keep prices high and refuse to sell with full registration only manage to force the public to either buy a "rescue" dog, buy a poorly bred dog off Craig's List or "Next Day Puppy" and end up breeding these sub-quality dogs.
+They work to harm their breed - not help.

 When I decide to take up breeding my favorite breeds, I found it surprisingly difficult to locate a pup for a reasonable price from a breeder who bothered to do even minimal health checking!
 Some "show" breeders did some health checking, but would not sell me a pup with full registration as they did not want COMPETITION for puppy sales!
 Those who did not health check would sell me a pup, no questions asked, but then I had to foot the bill for all health testing and the heartache if a beloved pup came back as not fit for breeding.
 It is a very frustrating state of affairs.